16 “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth….” Romans 1:16

 I met a young Swiss couple who were strong believers and were encouraged by what I was doing in the midst of all that revelry.
 We had a nice talk.
 I also ran into several groups of intoxicated couples who said that they were Christians but didn’t want to hear about it while they were partying.
 I also ran into a jovial Christian man who said that he knew Jesus was coming, but wasn’t quite ready to go; along with a few of the typical American “Christians” who rudely tell me that they are already saved, so please – get the heck away from us!
 Again, that is fairly standard, and I let it roll off my back.
-However, I will note that I much prefer talking to atheists, gays, crackheads and even biker-gang types, then to lukewarm “Christians.”
+However, I will note that I much prefer talking to atheists, homosexuals, crackheads and even biker-gang types, then to lukewarm “Christians.”

-I ended up catching several large lines of people preparing to board boats for sunset cruises.
+I ended up catching several lines of people preparing to board boats for sunset cruises.
 I walked the lines, gently speaking the gospel, and had a few people take tracts.
 I also was the recipient of several F bombs, but really, I ran into far fewer of those than I anticipated in such a crazy town.

 I then came across a grizzled old man, scorched-red by decades in the sun, who said that God hated him and didn’t answer his prayers.
 He was tired of working and was tired of life.
 I explained to him that we can’t use God whenever we want something and then party the rest of the time.
 He then told me a story about how two pastors told him that they, and by implication, God, had given up on him.
 I was of course, furious.
 I informed him that they were not true ministers of Jesus Christ, and that Jesus had not given up on him and never would.
 I then explained how sin entered the world, and with sin came satan’s reign (John 16:11), therefore, this world will always be difficult.
 But, if we believe the gospel (which I explained) with our hearts, no matter how much we struggle and fail in this life, we have the next one, and that one is without sin, without tears and without pain.
 He listened…and then I prayed for him and kept moving.